 Datum 12310 [4 CDs] 255 minutes

 Ever wanted to hear a Wagner opera performed with smooth singing: little or no barking, effortful huffing, or slow wobbling?
-Sure, there have been individual singers who have managed the trick, such as Plácido Domingo in Abbado’s famous Tannhäuser recording.
+Sure, there have been individual singers who have managed the trick, such as Plácido Domingo in Giuseppe Sinopoli’s famous Tannhäuser recording.
 But I mean the whole cast, from the biggest roles right down to the smallest.
 Well, here’s your chance: a complete Die Meistersinger von Nürnberg that is a near-constant pleasure to the ears.
-The only problem is that it’s sung in Italian: hence I maestri cantori di Norimbega.
+The only problem is that it’s sung in Italian: hence I maestri cantori di Norimberga.
 But don’t let that you put you off.
 Opera houses in many countries have developed their own national traditions of Wagner singing in the vernacular.
 Opera enthusiasts cherish certain recorded Wagner excerpts sung magnificently in French by soprano Germaine Lubin or tenor Georges Thill.

 The English-speaking world finally got a glimpse of what Wagner in one’s own language might be like when, in 1973-77, the English National Opera recorded the Ring Cycle under Reginald Goodall, using the superb singing translation by music critic and scholar Andrew Porter.

 In the present case, the experience is wonderful!
 And this should not be so surprising, given that Italy has such a long and distinguished tradition of comic opera (e.g., Rossini’s The Barber of Seville), and given that Die Meistersinger is one of the great comic operas of the late nineteenth century (Others surely include Offenbach’s Orpheus in the Underworld, Chabrier’s L’Étoile, and Verdi’s Falstaff.)